-- If rolling over an employer plan like a 401k, 403b, TSP, or 457, the account gets rolled into a Traditional IRA first.
-See if your employer plan is eligible for rollover.
+If rolling over an employer plan like a 401k, 403b, TSP, or 457, the account gets rolled into a Traditional IRA first.

-- Once converted, your account is growing in a tax-free Roth IRA as opposed to a tax-deferred Traditional IRA.
+Once converted, your gains inside a Roth IRA will be untaxed, upon withdrawal, as opposed to a tax-deferred.